-Continue to reduce the number of regulations that discourage companies from relocating to or growing in our state.
-There was increased focus during Gov. Doug Ducey's two terms to get government out of the way of business and create an environment that fosters growth.
-There is continued support needed by the Legislature and business community to reduce regulations and create policies that stimulate the economy instead of stifle it, especially in relation to new innovative and disruptive technologies that challenge some industries' ways of doing business.
+Continue to reduce the number of regulations that discourage companies from relocating to or growing in Arizona.
+Continued support is needed by the Legislature and business community to reduce regulations and create policies that stimulate the economy instead of stifle it, especially in relation to new innovative and disruptive technologies that challenge some industries' ways of doing business.